University of Melbourne

 - Opportunities to collaborate

-I am a PhD candidate in Biochemistry and Molecular Biology at University of Melbourne.
+I just completed my PhD in Biochemistry and Pharmacology at University of Melbourne and currently working as a Research Assistant.
 I also have a background in Biotechnology and Biochemical Engineering.
 My research interest lies in the study of different cellular pathways and discovery of novel drug targets.
-I am currently working on the therapeutic potential of a pregnancy hormone as a promising cure for other ailments like acute heart failure and liver damage.
+I am currently working on the therapeutic potential of a pregnancy hormone as a promising cure for other ailments like acute heart failure, liver damage and inflammatory diseases.

 Born in a family of engineers, I was exposed to a lot of creative ideas and innovation since childhood.
 My interest kept growing and in order to satiate with never ending curiosity, I started learning how to repair gadgets at home and make useful tools from spare parts of broken machines.
 By the time I was in high school, my interest shifted from creating mechanical tools to creating biotechnology tools and novel cure for diseases.
 Thus, my journey in the field of Biosciences began.